Toshihiko-tan/momi3/docs/tutorial.rst

     ('demes', 3, 'epochs', 0, 'end_time')
     ('demes', 3, 'start_time')

-In short, the admixture event enriches the parameter space by introducing admixture proportions, and the constraints enforce that they form a proper probability vector.
+In summary, the admixture event expands the parameter space by adding admixture proportions, and the constraints ensure that these proportions form a valid probability distribution.